Jack Doherty (YouTuber): Internet career

-Legal troubles
+Legal issues

-On November 14, 2025, Doherty was arrested in Miami Beach, Florida, for traffic stunts, possession of a controlled substance, possession of marijuana, and resisting an officer without violence.
+On November 14, 2025, Doherty was arrested in Miami Beach, Florida, for traffic stunts, possession of a controlled substance (amphetamine), possession of marijuana, and resisting an officer without violence.
 Police say the arrest occurred after Doherty refused to move his vehicle despite blocking traffic.
 On November 15, 2025, Doherty was released on $3,500 bail and set to appear in court at a later date.
-During his time in jail, Doherty cited how it was "the worst day of his life", due to how "boring" being in jail was for him.
-He faces a maximum prison term of seven years.